flip-hoisting: Exploiting Repeated Parameters in Discrete Probabilistic Programs: flip -HOISTING

 While seemingly simple, local hoisting is already a surprisingly powerful and general optimization.
-Because each CPT of a BN is encoded as a multi-way \texttt{if} expression, as shown earlier, local hoisting brings to probabilistic programs the ability to exploit repeated parameters within each CPT.
-Further, local hoisting is more generally applicable, as we demonstrate later on existing probabilistic programs that are not derived from graphical models.
+Further, local hoisting applies to a surprisingly broad set of programs including those encoding Bayesian networks as well as existing programs from probabilistic verification.